 Equality Impact Assessment

-We have conducted an equality impact assessment on our training programme (available on request from email@example.com) and will seek to address any issues that emerge from the assessment.
-We will also be assessing our selection process for students and for PhD project allocation.
+We have conducted an equality impact assessment on our training programme, our PhD project selection process, and our recruitment and admissions processes (available on request from email@example.com) and will seek to address issues that have emerged from these assessments.

 All four University partners participate in external evaluation and recognition of their efforts to advance equality and diversity.
 The University-level awards held by our partners are: